stolostron/multicluster-global-hub/demos/basic.md

 1. Note that the new labels appear in the Cluster View of `hoh`.

-1. Create a policy, a placement rule and a placement binding by `kubectl` in `hoh` cluster, where the placement rule selects clusters with the label `env=production`:
+1. Create a policy, a placement rule and a placement binding in `hoh` cluster by `kubectl`.
+The policy used in the instructions below is an [ACM pod security policy](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/governance/governance#pod-security-policy).
+The placement rule selects clusters with the `env=production` label.

     ```
     $ kubectl apply -f https://raw.githubusercontent.com/stolostron/hub-of-hubs/main/demos/policy-psp.yaml --kubeconfig $TOP_HUB_CONFIG